 Breakfast here is most likely completely different from your home country.
-You can expect to have a mix of rice and beans (called Gallo Pinto), a piece of squishy cheese, and scrambled eggs.
+You can expect to have a mix of rice and beans (called Gallo Pinto), a piece of squishy cheese, plantains, and scrambled eggs.
 It’s tasty!
 We suggest trying to stay at hotels which have breakfast included.

 BUDGET ACTIVITIES IN COSTA RICA – Take a surf lesson